puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 --------

-Puppet Enterprise cloud provisioning extends Puppet by adding new actions for creating and puppetizing new machines using VMWare vSphere and Amazon Web Service's EC2.
+Puppet Enterprise cloud provisioning extends Puppet by adding new actions for creating and puppetizing new machines using VMware vSphere and Amazon Web Service's EC2.

 It provides you with an easy command line interface to:

-* Create a new VMWare virtual machine or Amazon EC2 instance
+* Create a new VMware virtual machine or Amazon EC2 instance
 * Classify the new virtual machine or instance in the Puppet Enterprise console
 * Automatically install Puppet Enterprise and integrate with your